KlevertonOliveira/image-searcher/README.md

 The project consists of an image search system based on a text field to be filled in by the user and displays the results through a gallery of images separated by pages.
 Furthermore, for each image found, it is possible to visit a page that contains more details about the selected image.

-As a differential for the development of the application, I implemented the options for switching between themes (light and dark) and multi-language support (Portuguese and English)
+As a differential for the development of this application, I implemented the options for switching between themes (light and dark) and multi-language support (Portuguese and English)

 ---